hanaa-mohamed/cpprelude/docs/string.md

 copy(const string_slice& str, AllocatorT&& allocator = AllocatorT());
 ```

-Creates a copy of the provided string. since the default behaviour of copying a string `string_slice<char> x = y;` will only copy the head that's pointing to the same data.
+Creates a copy of the provided string since the default behavior of copying a string `string_slice<char> x = y;` will only copy the head that's pointing to the same data.

 #### dispose